 Spring Term B

 Our story of the week is "The Gruffalo" by Julia Donaldson.
 We made a delicious Gruffalo crumble.
-Can you spot the purple prickles, orange eyes, knobbly knees, poisonous green wart and terrible tusks?
+Can you spot the purple prickles, orange eyes, knobbly knees, black tongue, brown fur, poisonous green wart and terrible tusks?

 Our Local Area